RohitSingh555/Booking_Manager/readme.md

 ## How to run these scripts

+1. Activate the environment ".\env\Scripts\activate.ps1"
-1. Just run "python all.py" in the terminal
+2. And Just run "python run_all.py" in the terminal